What do David’s instruments reveal about worship today? Do David’s instruments have a place in true worship?

-All those who seek to become true worshipers consider Christ’s words as written by His Apostles and prophets.
-The apostle Paul noted that musical instruments are “lifeless,” which literally means “without soul” or “soulless” in Greek (1 Cor 14:7).
-Comparing these instruments to unknown tongues, Paul spoke against teaching, singing, and praying with these unknown languages instead of worshiping with the spirit and the mind to express meaningful words (1 Cor 14:9–15).
-Likewise, instruments are even more impotent of teaching, praying, and singing meaningful words than unknown languages.
-Christ’s Spirit never commanded the use of musical instruments in true worship to God.
-Therefore, every Christian is free from man-made worship borrowed from contemporary culture, church traditions, and conflicting opinions.
+All those who seek to become true worshipers consider Christ’s words as written by His apostles and prophets.
+The apostle Paul noted that musical instruments are “lifeless,” which literally means “without soul” or “soulless” in the original Greek text (1 Cor 14:7).
+Comparing these instruments to unknown tongues, Paul spoke against teaching, singing, and praying with unknown languages instead of worshiping with the spirit and the mind and expressing meaningful words (1 Cor 14:9–15).
+Likewise, instruments are impotent of teaching, praying, and singing meaningful words.
+God’s Spirit never commanded the use of musical instruments in true worship.
+Therefore, every Christian is free from man-made worship borrowed from contemporary culture, manmade traditions, and conflicting opinions.

 Follow Christ in True Worship

-All true worshipers admire and revere their Savior.
+True worshipers admire and revere their Savior.
 How would Jesus worship if He was bodily in Christian assemblies?
 Jesus professed, “I will declare Your name to My brethren; In the midst of the assembly I will sing praise to You” (Heb 2:12; cf. Ps 22:22).
 What was the last thing that Jesus did with all of His disciples before they went to the garden the night of His betrayal?
 Jesus sang a hymn with his disciples (Matt 26:30, Mark 14:26).
 Christians must follow the example of Christ.